Toloka/docs/en/guide/troubleshooting/project-settings.md

 #### How do I add assignment validation depending on a checkbox, so that if an object is in the image, it must be selected, otherwise, a checkbox must be selected?

 You can use JavaScript to add assignment validation depending on the checkbox.
-An example is provided in the <q>Search for information online</q> template.
+An example is provided in the "Search for information online" template.

 #### How do I insert a calendar?

 You can see an example in the comments for this [project]({{ how-to-insert-a-calendar }}).
 The example includes the output data format and libraries to be added.

 To add libraries:
-1. Click the <q>gear button</q> in project editing mode.
+1. Click the "gear button" in project editing mode.
 1. In the field that opens on the left, enter the links and press **Enter**.

-#### Why doesn't the <q>Submit</q> button work in the task?
+#### Why doesn't the "Submit" button work in the task?

 The issue is probably in the JS block.
 Try deleting its content, then test the **Submit** button in the preview mode.